TYRON BENOIT BAND

 Tyron had other obligations before focusing on music in his adult life - including a combat tour as a US Marine in Operation Desert Storm.
 Serving the country put distance between Tyron and a career in show business, but once he returned home, he moved to New York City to study acting.
 It was in his small West Village apartment where the idea of playing music was planted.

 He began writing and playing songs over a speakerphone with his brother Tate, who was living in Colorado.
-The two wrote a set of originals and Tyron eventually moved to Colorado to join him.
+The two wrote a set of originals, and Tyron eventually moved to Colorado to join him.
 The pair began playing locally, becoming a hometown favorite, performing regularly at Herman's Hideaway.
-It wasn't long until Tyron on guitar, Tate on bass, and a revolving door of drummers named themselves Too Fish and headed out on the road, playing blues and rock clubs throughout the Midwest.
+It wasn't long until Tyron on guitar, Tate on bass, and a revolving door of drummers named themselves "Too Fish" and headed out on the road, playing blues and rock clubs throughout the Midwest and Rockies.